Vision: A strong community where all families are hopeful and self-sufficient.

 Heartland Hope Mission wants to make sure that everyone feels welcome and loved.
 We do not discriminate based on: race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or for prior civil rights activity.

-Heartland Hope Mission was born out of a church that became overwhelmed with request for assistance.
-The church turned to the community for help and in 2003, Mission for all Nations was officially incorporated.
-In 2011 the organization changed its name to Heartland Hope Mission.
-This year, Heartland Hope Mission is celebrating 15 years of service to the community.
+Heartland Hope Mission was born out of a church that became overwhelmed with requests for assistance.
+The church turned to the community for help, and in 2003, Mission for all Nations was officially incorporated.
+In 2009, the organization changed its name to Heartland Hope Mission.